October 7 attacks: Friendly fire and use of the Hannibal Directive

 According to a December 2023 Ynet article, there was also an "immense and complex quantity" of friendly-fire incidents during the October 7 attack.
-In January 2024, an investigation by Israeli newspaper Yedioth Ahronoth concluded that the IDF had in practice applied the Hannibal Directive, ordering all combat units to stop "at all costs" any attempt by Hamas militants to return to Gaza, even if there were hostages with them.
-The directive was first employed at 7:18 AM at the Erez border crossing to prevent soldiers stationed there from being taken captive.
-At 10:32 AM, an order was issued to all battalions in the area to fire mortars towards Gaza.
-Documents obtained by Haaretz and the testimonies of soldiers show that use of the Hannibal Directive was "widespread" after an order was issued to the Gaza Division at 11:22 AM that "Not a single vehicle can return to Gaza."
-At 2:00 p.m., all units were instructed not to leave border communities or chase anyone into Gaza, as the border was under heavy, indiscriminate fire.
-At 6:40 p.m., the army launched artillery raids at the border area "very close" to Kibbutz Be'eri and Kfar Azza.
-It is unclear how many hostages were killed by friendly fire.
-According to Yedioth Ahronoth, around 70 burnt-out vehicles on roads leading to Gaza had been fired on by helicopters or tanks, killing all occupants in at least some cases.

 Helicopter crews initially poured down fire at a tremendous rate, attacking about 300 targets in four hours.
 Later, the crews began to slow their attacks and carefully select targets.
 According to Haaretz journalist Josh Breiner, a police source said that a police investigation found that an IDF helicopter that had fired on Hamas militants "apparently also hit some festival participants" in the Nova music festival massacre.
 The Israeli police denied the report.
-In the aftermath of the attack, Israel buried hundreds of burned cars that were at the scene of the attacks "To preserve the sanctity of those murdered by Hamas."
 Subsequent investigation has determined that militants had been instructed not to run so that the air force would think they were Israelis.
 This deception worked for some time, but pilots began to realize the problem and ignore their restrictions.
 By around 9 a.m., amid the chaos, some helicopters started laying down fire without prior authorization.
+It is unclear how many hostages were killed by friendly fire.

+In January 2024, an investigation by Israeli newspaper Yedioth Ahronoth concluded that the IDF had in practice applied the Hannibal Directive, ordering all combat units to stop "at all costs" any attempt by Hamas militants to return to Gaza, even if there were hostages with them.
+According to Yedioth Ahronoth, around 70 burnt-out vehicles on roads leading to Gaza had been fired on by helicopters or tanks, killing all occupants in at least some cases.

-A report by a UN Commission published in June 2024 found that the Israeli security forces used the Hannibal Directive in several instances on October 7.
+A report by a UN Commission published in June 2024 found "strong indications" that the Israeli security forces used the Hannibal Directive in several instances on October 7.
 In one example, a tank crew confirmed that they had applied the directive when they shot at a vehicle suspected of carrying kidnapped Israeli soldiers.
 The report also said that in two instances, Israeli forces "had likely applied the Hannibal Directive," resulting in the killing of up to 14 Israeli civilians.